yetanalytics/lrsql/doc/env_vars.md

 #### HikariCP Properties

 The following environment variables are aliases for [HikariCP properties](https://github.com/brettwooldridge/HikariCP#gear-configuration-knobs-baby).
-All of these variables (except for `poolName`) have default values that are already set.
-Note that H2 and SQLite use different defaults for `poolMinimumIdle` and `poolMaximumSize` due to issues with multi-threading with those DBMSs.
+All of these variables (except for `poolName`) have default values that are already set, which may vary depending on the DBMS.
 All temporal values are in milliseconds.

 | Env Var | Config | Default | Valid Values |
 | --- | --- | --- | --- |